Design ToolsCase StudyClient Resources

 SSD vs HDD: In terms of speed.

-Regarding your laptop, you want something that will start up quickly, open your applications swiftly, and transfer files without making you wait.
+Regarding your laptop, you want something that will start quickly, open your applications swiftly, and transfer files without making you wait.
 That's where an SSD comes in.
-An SSD, or solid-state drive, is much faster than a traditional hard drive because it doesn't have any moving parts.
+An SSD, or solid-state drive, is much faster than a traditional hard drive because it has no moving parts.

 This means there's no need to wait for the disk to spin up before it can start working.
 You won't be tapping your foot impatiently while it's looking for a file on the wrong side of the disk; instead, when you tap that icon on your desktop, the application will start up instantly.